rbnjs/personal-website/recipes/pernil-seitan.md

 ## Seitan

 - Put the seitan mixture in a bowl
-- Blend the can of chickpeas and add them to the bowl with the seitan.
+- Blend the can of chickpeas **with the water** and add the mixture to the bowl with the seitan.
 Don't be afraid.
 - Add the spices.
 - Knead the dough for around 5 minutes.
 If you need more water, add a couple of tablespoons, but it's usually unnecessary.
 Keep kneading.
 - Let the dough rest for 20 minutes.